Model

 3.2 Wilson-Effect saturation curve

 Heritability of cognitive ability rises with age because active rGE (G1) compounds: as children gain agency, they select environments matching their genetic propensities, amplifying genetic variance and shrinking shared environment.
-A simple two-parameter form fits Bouchard 2013 and Briley & Tucker-Drob 2013 well:
+The empirical age curve from Bouchard 2013 and Briley & Tucker-Drob 2013 is sigmoidal — slow rise in early childhood, fastest gain in late childhood / early adolescence, saturation in late adolescence.
+A logistic gives a clean three-parameter fit:

 3.3 Genetic-nurture decomposition (additive form)